 A plate of hors d’oeuvres, pouring red wine and a golden retriever’s wagging tail are a recipe for a scene out of a murder mystery creating a blood-red splatter-pattern worthy of a crime scene investigation.
 My guests were panicked, racing to see if we had some seltzer water (a common choice in the war on wine stains).

 I calmly grabbed my can of Spot Shot carpet stain remover and soon the red trail of droplets vanished.
 It truly is a miracle product.
 The trick to successful usage: have plenty of small white washcloths.
 Spot Shot pulls out stains, but is so effective that it will transfer the color of your blotting cloth back onto your carpet.
 So only use white ones.
-I buy packages of 10 white washcloths at Target for about $2.
+You can buy packages of 6 white washcloths at Target for usually under $3.

 Here’s the drill: Spray the stain(s) with Spot Shot.
 Immediately blot with an absorbent, dry white cloth.
 Once the stain is gone, swab the area again with a damp (not sopping wet) cloth to pull out the excess Spot Shot.
 Let dry.

 If the stain is truly horrible and Spot Shot can’t do the job alone, consider investing in a portable carpet cleaner, a favorite for pet owners whose pups have in-home accidents.
 That night of the dog-meets-wine incident, my neighbor ran home and brought over her portable cleaning machine.
 A few swipes and the formerly stained area looked better than the surrounding carpet.
 I was so impressed that I bought my own, along with some bottles of cleaning solution, at Walmart the next day.